How to Read Theology

 Kevin J. Vanhoozer, research professor of systematic theology, Trinity Evangelical Divinity School

 "This much-needed book guides students to a careful reading of theology that is both charitable and critical in a time when, far too often, readings of theology lack both characteristics.
 Anizor offers a guide replete with carefully chosen and diverse sources that will help readers understand how to read theology, a task that many times goes undiscussed in introductory courses.
-This book will be a vital resource to instructors, students, and general readers."
+This book will be a vital resource for instructors, students, and general readers."

 Mary M. Veeneman, associate professor of biblical and theological studies, North Park University